Damienlee69/agregarr-docs/docs/creating-a-collection.md

 # Creating Your First Collection

-Let's create a TMDB Trending collection as an example.
+Now you can create your first Agregarr Collection

 ## Basic Setup

-1. Click **+ Add Collection**
+1. Click **+ Add Collection** to start creating a new collection
-2. **Collection Type**: Select TMDB Lists
+2. **Collection Type**: Choose the source for your collection (e.g., TMDB Lists, Trakt Lists, Custom Lists)
-3. **Sub-Type**: Select Trending Today
+3. **Sub-Type**: Select the specific type of collection from your chosen source
-4. **Libraries**: Select your Movies and/or TV libraries
+4. **Libraries**: Select which Plex libraries this collection should appear in (Movies and/or TV)

 ## Collection Settings

 ### Title

-Choose a preset name like "Trending Today" or enter your own.
+Give your collection a name.
+Some collection types offer preset names, or you can enter your own custom title.

 :::note Tip
 If you name collections the same in both Movies and TV libraries, Plex will link them together when viewing.